-While Arkansas may have flown way under the mountain biking radar for many years, with trail building booming in places like Bentonville, an increase in Arkansas’s marketing efforts promoting the outdoor opportunities that the state holds, and the IMBA World Summit heading to Arkansas this fall, the secret is officially out.
-Arkansas is flush with excellent trails, and is home to challenging topography thanks to not one, but two mountain ranges: the Ozarks and the Ouachitas.
+While Arkansas may have flown way under the mountain biking radar for many years, with trail building booming in places like Bentonville, an increase in Arkansas’s marketing efforts promoting the outdoor opportunities that the state holds, and a previous IMBA World Summit being held in Arkansas, the secret is officially out.
+Arkansas is flush with excellent mountain bike trails, and is home to challenging topography thanks to not one, but two mountain ranges: the Ozarks and the Ouachitas.

 Finally, what you might not expect–unless you’re from Arkansas–is how mild the climate is there.
 Arkansas almost never receives snow, and average highs in Bentonville even in January are still 44 degrees, with temps increasing quickly into the spring, and even warmer down south by Mt.
 Ida.
 While most mountain bikers think of the desert southwest and the southeast as go-to spring riding spots, Arkansas is a sleeper spring destination on the rise!

 Here are the 5 best mountain bike trails in Arkansas that you need to check out this spring:

 The Womble Trail is a 37-mile point-to-point IMBA epic with constant elevation change along its route.
 Despite the never-ending ups and downs, this trail is relatively non-technical, making for a decent intermediate ride.
 However, bear in mind that this route can be very remote in locations, creating a formidable ride that is loved by many.